 - 1. Recommendations can be made to the Admissions Officer or Director of Welfare and Operations at any time for on-going review of accommodation arrangements. - 2.
 Monitoring of homestay accommodation arrangements is then maintained on a regular basis via informal student reviews with the Director of Welfare and Operations or the Admissions Officer.
-Should the student suspend or cancel their enrolment, their homestay arrangements will continue to be monitored until the student's new registered provider takes over responsibility for approving the student's accommodation, support and welfare; the student changes their living arrangements or leaves Australia; other suitable arrangements are made to meet the Migration regulations; or MGS reports to DIBP, that we can no longer approve of the arrangements for the student.
-DIBP will be advised as soon as possible in the occurrence of any of the above circumstances, using the (pro-forma) Report Non-Approval of Student Welfare Arrangements, via PRISMS.
+Should the student suspend or cancel their enrolment, their homestay arrangements will continue to be monitored until the student's new registered provider takes over responsibility for approving the student's accommodation, support and welfare; the student changes their living arrangements or leaves Australia; other suitable arrangements are made to meet the Migration regulations; or MGS reports to Department of Home Affairs , that we can no longer approve of the arrangements for the student.
+Department of Home Affairs will be advised as soon as possible in the occurrence of any of the above circumstances, using the (pro-forma) Report Non-Approval of Student Welfare Arrangements, via PRISMS.